-Retinitis pigmentosa: The causes, symptoms and inheritance of RP
+Retinitis pigmentosa: Causes, symptoms and inheritance

 Retinitis pigmentosa (RP) is a rare, inherited disease in which the light-sensitive retina of the eye slowly and progressively degenerates.
 Eventually, RP causes blindness.

 When retinitis pigmentosa is suspected, visual field testing likely will be conducted during or after your routine eye exams to determine the extent of peripheral vision loss.

 Other specialized eye tests may be needed to determine whether you have lost night or color vision.

 Symptoms of retinitis pigmentosa

 The first signs of retinitis pigmentosa usually occur in early childhood, when both eyes typically are affected.
 Night vision can be poor, and the field of vision may begin to narrow.

 When RP first starts to appear, the light-sensing cells that are responsible for vision in dim light (rods) gradually deteriorate and seeing at night becomes more difficult.

 During later stages of retinitis pigmentosa, only a small area of central vision remains, along with slight peripheral vision.